basshelal/jVSTwRapper/src/Readme_linux.txt

    Alternatively, it may work when you add all the paths from LD_LIBRARY_PATH above separately to /etc/ld.so.conf and then execute "sudo ldconfig" afterwards.

+   Sometimes, adding $JAVA_HOME/lib/i386 to the PATH env variable is also required.
+So, to be save, add this one as well.
+   (to be really save you can add all the dirs you added to LD_LIBRARY_PATH as described above also to PATH :-))

 3. *** CHECK YOUR CONFIGURATION ***
    by executing "ldd jvstwrapper.so".
 Your configuration ONLY was successful when the output of this call does NOT contain the text "=> not found" for ANY library that is listed in the output.